GCT Giles: Activities as first communist president of the NUT

 In 1937 Giles was elected to the NUT executive, where he remained until 1949.
 In 1941 he was elected vice-president of the union, and three years later, in 1944, became its president, the first communist ever to hold that position.
 That same year, the Education Act 1944 was introduced by the President of the Board of Education, R. A. Butler.
 Although Giles personally felt that the Act did not go far enough to address issues concerning income inequality, he and many other similarly-minded education reformers were satisfied enough with its provisions to throw their weight behind it.
 Upon becoming NUT president, he worked hard to support the Act, speaking at over 200 meetings in a single year discussing both the parliamentary Bill and the Act itself.
 Giles was also selected by Butler to tour and give speeches at sites throughout the UK where Allied troops were preparing for the Normandy landings (D-Day).

 The New School Tie (1946)

 After World War II was over, Giles's position as president of the NUT allowed him to influence the direction of Britain's post-war educational reforms.
 In 1946 he published his most famous work, The New School Tie (1946).
-This campaigning pamphlet was dedicated to supporting the 1944 Education Act.
+This campaigning pamphlet was dedicated to supporting the Education Act 1944.
 Within this work, Giles argued strongly that the quality of education that a child receives should not be determined by their family wealth.
 The New School Tie proved to be very popular with his contemporaries and has been described by historians as a clear expression of post-war radical populism.